AlibabaCloudDocs/arms/intl.en-US/Browser monitoring/Get started with Browser Monitoring/For mini programs/Monitor Alipay mini programs.md

 # Monitor Alipay mini programs

-This topic describes how to use the browser monitoring feature of Application Real-Time Monitoring Service \(ARMS\) to monitor Alipay mini programs and introduces the common SDK configurations, API operations, and advanced scenarios of the browser monitoring feature.
+This topic describes how to use the browser monitoring function of Application Real-Time Monitoring Service \(ARMS\) to monitor [Alipay mini programs](https://docs.alipay.com/mini/developer/getting-started).
+It also demonstrates the general configurations, methods, and advanced scenarios.

-## Background information

-For more information, see [https://docs.alipay.com/mini/developer/getting-started](https://docs.alipay.com/mini/developer/getting-started)

 ## Basic usage

-To monitor mini programs, you must perform the following operations to introduce and initialize the npm package, report logs, and set security domain names.
+To monitor the mini programs, you must perform at least the three steps: introducing and initializing the npm \(Node Package Manager\) package, reporting logs, and setting security domains.

 1. Introduce and initialize the npm package.

-    1. In your mini program project, introduce the npm package named `alife-logger` to facilitate log reporting.
+    1. Introduce the npm package named `alife-logger` in the Alipay mini program project to facilitate log reporting.

         ```
         npm install alife-logger

         ```

-    2. Add the following information to the monitor.js file in the /utils directory to initialize the package.
+    2. Add the following information to the monitor.js file in the /utils directory to initialize the npm package.

-        **Note:** You can specify the name and storage path of the JavaScript \(JS\) file.
+        **Note:** You can specify the name and storage path of the JS file.

         ```
         import AlipayLogger from 'alife-logger/alipay';
         const Monitor = AlipayLogger.init({
             pid: 'xxx',
-            region: 'cn', // The region where the application is deployed.
-Set region to cn if the application is deployed in China and set region to sg if the application is deployed outside China.
+            region: "cn", // The region where the application is deployed.
+Set it to cn if the application is deployed in China and to sg if the application is deployed outside China.
         });

         export default Monitor;
         ```

-        **Note:** For more information about parameter settings, see [Common parameters of SDK](#section_vo9_hoe_9w4).
+        **Note:** For more information about parameter configurations, see [Common parameters](#Configuration).

-2. Use the following methods to automatically collect the PV, error, API, performance, and health data of the Alipay mini program:
+2. Call the following methods to automatically collect the page view \(PV\), error, API request, performance, and health data.

-    1. In the app.js file, call the **Monitor.hookApp\(options\)** method to automatically capture error logs.
+    1. In app.js, call **Monitor.hookApp\(options\)** to automatically capture error logs.
 The **options** parameter is the app-specific object.

         ```
         import Monitor from '/util/monitor';